NativeScript/plugins/packages/contacts/README.md

 	);
 ```

-### Getting All The Contacts of a Group
+### Getting All The Contacts From A Group
-To get all of a group's contacts, use the `Contacts.getContactsInGroup` method passing the group instance.
+To get all of a group's contacts, use the `Contacts.getContactsInGroup()` method passing it the group instance.

 ```ts